Special Education Placement Options

 When parents of children with complex needs believe that their child’s educational needs are not being met, parents may not know what their options are.
 Disagreements may occur between members of a child’s educational team about whether an alternative school placement should be considered.
 Parents often feel alone and overwhelmed trying to navigate a complicated educational system to get their child’s needs met.
 This website aims to provide easily accessible, accurate information about how to identify the appropriate educational placement for your child.
 For some families, this includes when private day or residential placement should be considered and what the process involves.

-Who can benefit from this website?
+Who can benefit from this information?

 - Families of children receiving special education services (i.e., on an IEP or 504 Plan) but who do not feel that their child’s needs are being met;